hieuvp/learning-kubernetes/08-rbac-authorization/README.md

 Both have in common that they want to authenticate against the API in order to perform a set of operations over a set of resources, and their domains seem to be clearly defined.
-They can also belong to what is known as groups, so a RoleBinding can bind more than one subject (but ServiceAccounts can only belong to the `system:serviceaccounts` group).
+They can also belong to what is known as Groups, so a RoleBinding can bind more than one subject (but ServiceAccounts can only belong to the `system:serviceaccounts` group).

-However, the key difference is a cause of several headaches: users do not have an associated Kubernetes API Object.

 <!-- AUTO-GENERATED-CONTENT:START (CODE:src=labs/03-playing-with-helm/01-helm-tiller-access.yaml) -->
 <!-- The below code snippet is automatically added from labs/03-playing-with-helm/01-helm-tiller-access.yaml -->